flaskbb/flaskbb/docs/installation.rst

 FlaskBB already sets some sane defaults, so you shouldn't have to change much.
-To make this whole process a little bit easier for you, we have created a little wizard which will ask you some questions and with the answers you provide it will generate a configuration for you.
+To make this whole process a little bit easier for you, we have created a little wizard which will ask you some questions and based on the answers that you provide, it will generate a configuration for you.
 You can of course further adjust the generated configuration.

 The setup wizard can be started with::